lars-frogner/OpenBabyMonitor/README.md

     psk="<network password>"
     }
     ```
     in the `boot` directory on the SD card.
 Insert the country code, SSID and password for your local wireless network.
 Make sure to keep the double quotes around the password.
-The `wpa_supplicant.conf` file lets the device connect to the local wireless network, and the `ssh` file enables us to acces to the device remotely via SSH.
+The `wpa_supplicant.conf` file lets the Pi connect to the local wireless network, and the `ssh` file enables us to acces to the Pi remotely via SSH.

 3. Insert the SD card into the Raspberry Pi.